japheth26/my_message/README.md

 # my_message

-A Simple chat system that allows a user to communicate with other people.
-This app will open an opportunity for a new friend or a prospect.
+A dynamic chat platform that connects users with new people, sparking the potential for fresh friendships or exciting opportunities.
+Whether you're looking for a new friend or a potential prospect, this app opens the door to endless possibilities!

 ## Framework
 Flutter / Stacked